 What your student forgets from the time the school year ends until he or she starts school again at the end of the summer = 1-2 months of math and some measurable degree of reading and language arts learning.

 Unless you have some kind of program in place to keep that from happening.

 What’s even more amazing is research shows that often this learning loss is cumulative.
 Yikes!
-Not that you should be fearful and throw your kids into public high school!
-You just need to evaluate activities this summer and if your students aren’t doing anything academic, it’s not too late to add it in.
+Please don’t be fearful about this.
+You just need to evaluate activities this summer and if your students aren’t doing anything academic, it’s important to add it in.

 What I recommend you do for your high schoolers to avoid summer learning loss